-a.
-The scheme delivers the appropriate facilities associated with the provision of outdoor sport, provided that they are located and designed in such a way as to preserve the openness of the Green Belt and do not conflict with the purposes of including land within it;

-- b.
-Provision of vehicular, cycle and pedestrian access from Warwick Road, appropriate cycle and pedestrian routes within the site and to adjoining cycle and pedestrian routes and residential areas; - c.
-Roads within the site give priority to pedestrians and cyclists. - d.
-Submission of an ecological report which minimises impacts on biodiversity and produces net gains in biodiversity where possible; - e.
-Submission of a surface water drainage strategy which incorporates appropriate sustainable water management features to suit the site
+- a. the scheme delivers the appropriate facilities associated with the provision of outdoor sport, provided that they are located and designed in such a way as to preserve the openness of the Green Belt and do not conflict with the purposes of including land within it; - b. suitable vehicular, cycle and pedestrian access is provided from Warwick Road; - c. appropriate cycle and pedestrian routes are provided within the site linking to adjoining cycle and footpaths and residential areas; - d. an ecological strategy is submitted which minimises impacts on biodiversity and produces net gains where possible; - e. a surface water drainage strategy is submitted which incorporates appropriate sustainable surface water management features to suit the site.

-5.30 This policy refines the proposed policies DS11 (Housing Allocations) and DS23 (Outdoor Sport) of the new Local Plan in respect of sites H41 and SP2 respectively, which together form the land known as Land East of Warwick Road on the southern edge of the town.
+5.30 This policy refines policies DS11 (Housing Allocations) and DS23 (Outdoor Sport) of the new Local Plan in respect of sites H41 and SP2 respectively, which together form the land known as Land East of Warwick Road on the southern edge of the town.
+In April 2018 Warwick District Council considered application W/17/2150 for the housing part of the site and granted an outline planning consent (subject to completion of a Section 106 agreement).
 Although quite separate allocations within the Local Plan, and also equally distinct here, they need to be considered together as the two developments adjoin.
 Provision of a cycle route through this area, together with routes proposed through the major development to the east of the town would not only provide access to these sporting facilities but also create an off-road cycle ring-road to the East of the town.

 5.31 The land is intended to accommodate the rugby pitches displaced by the Thickthorn and Glasshouse developments, as set out in Policy KP4, as well as contribute to meeting local housing need.
 This area will allow for some necessary expansion of the Rugby Club which has outgrown its current location.
-The land allocated by Policy DS23 for sports pitches is bisected by the Coventry-Learnington railway line but there is limited access over the two existing bridges.
+The land allocated by Policy DS23 for sports pitches is bisected by the Coventry-Leamington railway line but there is limited access over the two existing bridges.
 The housing land lies between the allocated new sports allocation and the existing cricket ground.
 This housing land has been released by the new Local Plan from the Green Belt to enable its development, but the sports land will remain in the Green Belt and outside the defined Urban Area Boundary.
 Indeed the southern sports land is actually over the border in Leek Wootton parish and therefore outside the scope of this Neighbourhood Plan as shown on Map 1.1.